Start Here: GAIL 101 Courses

 Register Now

 If you are a student worker, graduate assistant, intern, or temporary employee go ahead and submit that access form first.
-Then you will receive information about the eLC for more training.
+Then you will receive information about taking the GAIL 101 course.

-Or, just send us an email at askit@uga.edu if you have further questions.
+Or, just send us a ticket to AskIT if you have further questions.

 Advanced GAIL Courses